ewilczynski/coollife_cm5_dr/README.md

 ### Indicators

-In `transaction.py`, the CM provider can modify the output in order to display as many indicators as he/she wants on the front-end.
+In `transaction.py`, the CM provider can modify the output in order to display as many indicators as they want on the front-end.
 This indicator will be displayed on the RESULT panel of the front-end.

 ##### Structure of the indicator output